All Episodes

 He immediately got made fun of for it.

-So he came out and defended it and said, Yeah, I suppose you can all pay to see my wife naked, but I get to see it naked in person for free.
+So he came out and defended it and said, yeah, I suppose you can all pay to see my wife naked, but I get to see it naked in person for free.

-And we can see that it's very visible on your face and how humiliated and crushed you look every single day these days.
+It's very visible on your face and how humiliated and crushed you look every single day these days.

-Either way, so that happens, then he completely by accident backfires a hit piece documentary on Sam Hyde, where he's trying to take down Sam Hyde, who at that point had been in the wilderness and a bit obscure for quite a few years since his comedy central show got taken down.
+Then he completely by accident backfires a hit piece documentary on Sam Hyde where he's trying to take down Sam Hyde, who at that point had been in the wilderness and a bit obscure for quite a few years since his Comedy Central show got taken down.

-Just what you want to hear about when you're watching an Idub stream and you can see Idub's face you can see him die a little bit inside when she just drops that on a random stream.
+And you can see iDub's face, you can see him die a little bit inside when she just drops that on a random stream.

 I just don't get it.